modrinth/docs/docs/modpacks/creating_modpacks.md

 ### X Minecraft Launcher (XMCL)

-X Minecraft Launcher (XMCL) is an open source Minecraft launcher provides a disk efficient way to manage massive mods & other resources via instances model similar to MultiMC.
+X Minecraft Launcher (XMCL) is an open source Minecraft launcher which provides a disk efficient way to manage massive mods and other resources similarly to MultiMC.

 You can enable/disable the mods in `Mods` section.